xamarin/urho/README.md

 - Command Line tools ("xcode-select --install")

 **2. Clone the repository including submodules**

 ```
 git clone git@github.com:xamarin/urho.git
 git submodule update --init
 ```

 **3. Compile Urho.pch**

+The following command will download Clang 3.7.0 if you do not have it installed, and use this to scan the Urho header files:

 ```
 make PchMac
 ```

 **4. Generate C# bindings from Urho.pch**

 Open SharpieBinder/SharpieBinder.sln via Xamarin Studio and change .NET runtime to 64 bit mono (installed from homebrew is usually located in "/usr/local/Cellar/4.x.x.x").
 Run SharpieBinder project and make sure it generated *.cs files in /bindings/generated dir.
+Then
-Then execute:
+execute:

 ```
 make ParseEventsMac
 ```

 it should generate bindings/generated/events.cpp file

 **5. Compile UrhoSharp for Mac (fat dylib)**